Falutyaen/IMPULSE/README.md

 IMPULSE

 ## How to Setup
-- Download Python latest version
+Install the Python File included.
-- Run IMPULSE.py
+Run IMPULSE.py

+## Requirements
+This cheat requires Python to be installed on the machine that is running the game/cheat, the installer is included in the files. (python-3.11.3)

+## Detection Rate
+I have occasionally utilized this cheat without receiving any warnings or bans on either of them.

-## FEATURE
+## Features
-Aimbot

-ESP
+Aimbot,
+ESP,

-Save & Load Config
+Save & Load Config,

-Skin Changer
+Skin Changer,

-Scanner
+Scanner,

 ## Keybinds
 - trigger toggle `ctrl + alt`